 Our policies and procedures:

 We have an extensive and robust framework of policies, procedures and contractual requirements in place which should already contribute towards the prevention of slavery or human trafficking within our organisation and our supply chains.
 These include, but are not limited to, areas such as housing management, risk management, safeguarding, health and safety, recruitment, whistleblowing, procurement, terms and conditions and codes of conduct for staff, suppliers and contractors, as well as stringent and extensive due diligence and checks when recruiting staff or engaging suppliers or contractors.

 As part of our initiative to identify and mitigate risk, we have in place systems to:

-- identify and assess potential risk areas in our supply chains, by requiring new suppliers to declare that they are not involved in modern slavery or human trafficking and have not been subject to any investigation in connection with any offence involving slavery or human trafficking; and
+- Identify and assess potential risk areas in our supply chains, by requiring new suppliers to declare that they are not involved in modern slavery or human trafficking and have not been subject to any investigation in connection with any offence involving slavery or human trafficking.

 This statement is made under section 54(1) of the Modern Slavery Act 2015.
 It constitutes our Group's slavery and human trafficking statement for the financial year ending 31st March 2017.
 The turnover of the Group exceeds £36 million for that period.